Strong demand for organic arable

 The case for British-grown organic arable is strengthening

-While the transition to organic can be challenging, the demand for organic cereals is growing and the financial rewards stack up.
+While the transition to organic can be challenging, the demand for organic seed is growing and the financial rewards stack up.

 Moving to organic requires a reliance on rotations and fertility breaks, replacement of ‘crop protection’ products, weed management through attention to rotations and use of mechanical weeders, and crucially, a period of ‘conversion’, where land is managed to organic standards, but food grown on it may not be sold as organic until the conversion period is successfully completed.